-The programme will provide you with a solid foundation in the principles and practices of computer science and artificial intelligence, including coding, mathematics and basic engineering; with breadth in computer science and related technical disciplines; and with advanced training in focussed areas of your choice covering topics such as machine learning, natural language processing, multi-agent systems and computer vision amongst others.
+The programme will provide you with a solid foundation in the principles and practices of computer science, including coding, mathematics and basic engineering; with breadth in computer science and related technical disciplines; and with advanced training in focussed areas of your choice.
 This solid theoretical foundation will allow you to take full advantage of the new technologies and languages which are bound to appear during the course of your career.